JunedConnect/devops-journey/notes/Bash Scripting/My Custom Scripts/Nginx Health Status/README.md

-**File Organiser**\
+**Nginx Health Status**\
 <br>

-This is a custom script that I had created, which will generate a username and password for you, storing it within a csv file.
+This is a custom script that I had created, which will check the health status of two servers, and will feddd that information into the Nginx HTML file.
+This will allow you to visualise the health of your servers.